 The US-101 MAP study corridor connects three counties, representing a broad spectrum of the Bay Area’s diverse communities and economic activity.
 Developing policies, programs, and technological solutions that improve mobility and address the underlying inequities associated with limited access and congestion requires regional coordination and shared ownership of these challenges.
-To ensure that the MAP engaged with essential decision makers that will be involved in carrying out improvements, the MAP effort was built around the following organizational framework:
+To ensure that the MAP engaged with essential decision makers that will be involved in carrying out improvements, the MAP leadership was built around the following organizational framework:

 A PROJECT MANAGEMENT TEAM (PMT) comprised of: C/CAG, Caltrans, MTC, SamTrans, SFCTA, San Mateo County TA, TransForm, VTA

 A TECHNICAL ADVISORY COMMITTEE (TAC) comprised of representatives from cities, county and regional agencies, and other transit operators or providers within the study area